dwclark/advent-of-code-2022/README.md

 Part 2 was using the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem), a solution strategy that comes up semi-regularly.
 I ended up guessing that replacing the computed value with the mod of all the co-prime divisors multiplied together would get the job done, which it did.
 It sort of makes sense from the definition of the Chinese Remainder Theorem.
 However, at this point I should probably stop AOC for a little bit and attempt to understand why it worked.
 In any case, modular arithmetic is _stil_ confusing to me, and attempting to remedy that will probably pay dividends down the road.

+At the very least I should probably rename the `*residues*` variable...just as soon as I can figure out something better.